What Is A Director's Service Address And What Does It Do?

 - Your name;

-– Your date of of birth;
+- Your date of birth (month and year);

 - Your service address;